 Cultural & Product Alignment; The solution has to reflect the Japanese culinary roots and highlight the product (crispy pork cutlet sandwiches) without alienating current customers.
 Practical Implementation; Any new brand guidelines needed to be feasible for implementation across menus, packaging, and digital channels.

-I’d like to get feedback from real customers to see how the redesign comes across.
+1. Get feedback from real customers to see how the redesign comes across.